 Amsterdam in one day by bike

 The invaluable advantage of Amsterdam is its clarity.
 This makes it easy to explore various highlights of the Dutch capital in one day.
 Starting from Amsterdam Central Station you can visit markets such as the Noordermarkt, the floating Bloemenmarkt or the Albert Cuyp market.
-In the in districts of Jordaan or De Pijp you can go for a stroll and in between there is plenty of time for a picnic break in the Noorder or Westerpark.
+In the trendy districts like Jordaan or De Pijp you can go for a stroll and in between there is plenty of time for a picnic break in the Noorderpark or Westerpark.

 Day trip on the bikes: Rural exodus